Laundry Between Emails: Working From Home Goes Viral In The Time Of Coronavirus

 "For me, it's a lot easier to work in silence," Guyette says.
 "I also appreciate the fact that I can migrate from room to room, if I'm not feeling super productive."

-Guyette has a weak immune system, and can relate to the many remote workers around the world staying home for health reasons.
+Guyette has a weak immune system and can relate to the many remote workers around the world staying home for health reasons.

 Webcams are good stand-ins for in-person meetings, Guyette says.
 "I also realize not everybody is built for this.
 If you're very extroverted — which is not me — you probably would not enjoy this as much as I do."